BrentGrammer/NextJS-app/NOTES/Routing.md

 ### Query String Parameters

 - use the builtin `searchParams` property in the component to access query params
+- **You cannot access query params in components, only pages (page.tsx)**
+  - When you need to access them in components they need to be passed down as props from the parent page.tsx component.

 ```javascript
 interface Props {